justinishikawa/Ames_Housing/README.md

-#Ames Housing Dataset Analysis
+Ames Housing Dataset Analysis

-This project looked at the Ames Dataset from Ames, Iowa.
+This project looked at the Ames Dataset from Ames, Iowa available from Kaggle at https://www.kaggle.com/c/ames-housing-data/data

 Full analysis of this project was completed as a group for the MScA program at The University of Chicago.
+My contribution is being presented here.

 The first piece I focused on was the cleansing of the dataset: removing or imputing missing values, creating meta features to reduce dimensionality and colliniarity, creating dummy variables (or one hot encoding) and rescaling the data for analysis.